Where to Begin?

 Then you’ve come to the right place!
 Though the range of possibilities from cooking methods, to flavorings, and even making your own gluten from scratch can seem daunting, there is just one main thing you need to know.
 Vital wheat gluten (in powder form) + any liquid in the form of broths, pureed beans, tofu, soup or even leftovers from the fridge can yield amazing results.
-If you’re ready to jump right in, scroll down for some easy seitan recipes.
+If you’re ready to dive right in, jump down to the easy seitan recipes.
 If you’d like to learn more, read on!

 Unfortunately there is no “exact” ratio of wet ingredients to vital wheat gluten, but if you’ve had any experience working with dough of any kind, you’ll have a good idea of where to start.
 For some recipes I like the dough to have a wetter consistency – most sausages and and even some beefy dishes, while some recipes you’ll want a slightly more solid dough, like when trying to recreate chicken.

 For beginners, I recommend steaming as the most fool-proof way to achieve great texture.
 This can be done with a simple pot of water on the stove and some sort of steam basket, or even balls of foil to keep your “meat” out of the water.
 If you have an Instant Pot or similar device, you can use that to steam, too.
 How long it takes will depend on how large your dough is.
 Sausage sizes usually take about 40-45 minutes, while a larger “roast” size will take closer to 2 hours.
 Just make sure you don’t run out of water!